AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Before importing users, the user attributes from Learning Manager and Workday have to be mapped.
 In the Overview page, use the Internal Users option under Import to provide the map attributes.

-Enter the Adobe Captivate&nbsp;Prime credentials under Adobe Learning Manager column.
+Enter the Adobe Learning Manager credentials under Adobe Learning Manager column.
 Use the drop downs to select the correct credentials for the columns under Workday.

 Currently, Learning Manager supports the import of 44 user attributes from Workday.
-Add more attributes using the Active Fields in Prime.
+Add more attributes using the Active Fields in Learning Manager.

 ![](assets/workday.png)